Selection of novel candidate HKGs based on RNA-seq data

 A Venn diagram was constructed for the 4-color blocks (green, red, yellow, and blue corresponding to those used in Figure 1A-D, respectively).
 This showed that 1325 genes (Figure 1E) met all 4 of the above requirements, and are significantly enriched in 11 signaling pathways (q <0.05) as shown in Additional file 1: Figure S1.
-These genes were considered as candidate HKGs and of these, 8 genes (RRAGA, PTPRA, SRP68, EIF4H, NCBP3, CTBP2, CNBP, and EEF2) that with lower CV value, higher FPKM value and easier primers design were selected for further qualification.
+These genes were considered as candidate HKGs and of these, 8 genes (RRAGA, PTPRA, SRP68, EIF4H, NCBP3, CTBP2, CNBP, and EEF2) that with lower CV value, higher FPKM value, and easier primers design were selected for further qualification.
 Besides, 4 genes outside of the initial 1325 were considered, including SDHA and YWHAZ as they had previously been proposed by other researchers , and ACTB and GAPDH genes were included as the most commonly used endogenous HKGs for exploring target gene expression in goats.
-In total, 12 candidate HKGs were analyzed in subsequent steps, each gene was ranked based on its CV value with a lower CV receiving a higher-ranking order (Table 1).
+In total, 12 candidate HKGs were analyzed in subsequent steps.
+Each gene was ranked based on its CV value with a lower CV receiving a higher-ranking order (Table 1).

 Amplification specificity and efficiency of the candidate HKGs and target genes

 A total of 15 primer pairs including 12 candidate HKGs and 3 target genes were designed for qRT-PCR experiments.
-The gene symbol, primer and amplicon specifications are shown in Additional file 1: Table S1.
+Detailed information on gene symbol, primer sequence, and amplicon specifications are shown in Additional file 1: Table S1.
 Amplification efficiency for all 15 genes ranged from 96.4% for DKK1 to 103.9% for PTPRA, and the coefficient of determination (R2) varied from 0.9986 to 0.9999.
 The specificity for each paired primer was validated by the melting curve analysis, which showed a single amplification peak (Additional file 1: Figure S2).
 Each pair of primers had good specificity and amplification efficiency around 100%.

 Expression profiles of the candidate HKGs

 The mean Ct (the average of 3 technical replicates in the same sample) values were used to calculate gene expression levels among samples with distinct experimental factors.
-As shown in Figure 2 and Additional file 1: Table S2, the expression level of the 12 candidate HKGs varied widely from 20.74 to 31.60.
-The most highly expressed gene was ACTB (mean Ct value: 23.25 cycles), and the lowest was SPR68 (mean Ct value: 29.07 cycles).
+As shown in Figure 2 and Additional file 1: Table S2, the Ct values of the 12 candidate HKGs varied widely from 20.74 to 31.60.
+The most highly expressed gene was ACTB (mean Ct value: 23.25 cycles), and the lowest was SRP68 (mean Ct value: 29.07 cycles).
 The top 3 genes with low standard deviations were SRP68 (0.875), NCBP3 (0.970), and PTPRA (0.972).
-The 3 most deviant expressed genes were ACTB (1.483), CNBP (1.277), and GAPDH (1.258).
+The 3 most variably expressed genes were ACTB (1.483), CNBP (1.277), and GAPDH (1.258).
 The narrower standard deviation range of a gene means it has higher expression stability in different samples.
 Although some genes had a lower standard deviation than others, experimental errors are always possible.
 Therefore, to obtain a reliable evaluation of these candidate HKGs, further analysis with more scientific algorithms is needed.

 Analysis of HKG expression stability